Android

 3 TrustlyCallback { lightboxView: Trustly?, returnData: Map<String, String> ->

-4 // TODO: Handle success (For example, navigate to a success screen)
+4 // TODO: Handle success (for example, navigate to a success screen).

 5 // redirectToScreen(Callback.RETURN)